A Foodie Guide: 10 Must - Try Dishes in Myanmar

 3. Myanmar Curry

-Because of its close relation with South Asian culture, Burmese cuisine bears various similarities with Indian one.
+Because of its close relationship with South Asian culture, Burmese cuisine bears various similarities with Indian cuisine.
 A perfect example is curry.
-Meats are stewed in thick sauces to make curry, then the dish is served with rice and other side dishes.
-Compared to Indian curry, Burmese curry is quite salty but as tea often comes along, it brings balance to the dish.
+Meats are stewed in thick sauces to make curry, and then the dish is served with rice and other side dishes.
+Compared to Indian curry, Burmese curry is quite salty, but as tea often comes along, it brings balance to the dish.

 4. Myanmar Milk Tea

-Myanmar milk tea is nothing like Taiwanese/ Chinese milk tea which is full of boba and served in a plastic cup.
+Myanmar milk tea is nothing like Taiwanese or Chinese milk tea, which is full of boba and served in a plastic cup.
 Myanmar people have reasons to be proud of this cultural beverage of their own.
-Milk and natural brewed tea are mixed together in a harmonic portion and served in porcelain cups.
+Milk and naturally brewed tea are mixed together in a harmonious portion and served in porcelain cups.
 Milk tea can be enjoyed hot or cold and is consumed during the whole meal.
-This should be a saviour of travellers if they happen to not like Burmese cuisine very much.
+This should be a saviour for travellers if they happen to not like Burmese cuisine very much.
 Moreover, a cold cup of milk tea is not a bad choice to quench your thirst in the hot weather of Myanmar.

 You can find milk tea served widely across the country in restaurants and teahouses.